clintsrc/reshelve/README.md

 ## Installation

-1. Change the project's root directory
+1. Change the project's root directory.
 1. Install the dependency modules: npm install
 1. Create the MongoDB database:
-   - Create a server/.env (refer to the .env.EXAMPLE located there)
+   - Create a server/.env (refer to the .env.EXAMPLE located there).
-   - Set the database name and a random JWT password
+   - Set the database name and a random JWT password.
 1. Build: npm run build

 ## Usage